jommarqs/talkdesk-js-class/00-what-we-want.md

  - Clicking on the remove symbol should remove the task.
  - We might even have time to save and load tasks from a server.

 If you want to explore a bit more, the final code for this step is available at [https://stackblitz.com/edit/talkdesk-js-class-00](https://stackblitz.com/edit/talkdesk-js-class-00?file=index.html).
+In the [next step](./01-dynamic-dom-manipulation.md) we're going to do some dynamic DOM manipulation.